Be sure to visit our Facebook Page for pictures from past trips and updates on all things Rome!

 Costs and Fees

-MA University of California, Los Angeles
+MA University of Florida

-BA Loyola Marymount University
+BA Xavier University

 Rome is a city that has captured both my heart and my imagination since my first visit in the summer of 2001 with the American Academy in Rome’s Classical Summer School.
 There is no greater thrill than helping students explore this amazing city.
 My research and teaching interests are centered on Republican and early Imperial Rome, especially the life and works of Cicero.
 My first book was published in 2014, and I’ve also published articles on Cicero and the poet Horace.
 During UNCG in Rome I handle most of the lectures on Roman literature and Christian and modern Rome.
 Want to know my favorite places in Rome?
-Contact me via email at firstname.lastname@example.org or schedule an appointment to come and chat with me in my office in MHRA 1113.
+Contact me via email at firstname.lastname@example.org or come and chat with me in my office in MHRA 1113.